-How can The United Nations Refugee Agency for Innovation Service (UNHCR) work to improve the care for and protection of the more than 65 million displaced people worldwide?
+How can The Innovation Service of UNHCR: The UN Refugee Agency work to improve the care for and protection of the more than 65 million displaced people worldwide?
 Through activation of innovative tools, learning environments and partnerships within and outside of the organization, the agency supports experimentation, creativity and collaboration.

-In 2017, the Center for Public Interest Communications and the Innovation Service partnered in an effort to accelerate the spread of innovative approaches within the organization and in the humanitarian sector.
+Since 2017, the Center for Public Interest Communications and the Innovation Service have partnered in an effort to accelerate the spread of innovative approaches within the organization and in the humanitarian sector.

 What We Did: